-The 2009 Thematic Review Report dealt specifically with the relationships between SIPP operators and introducers or 'intermediaries'.
-And it gave non-exhaustive examples of good practice.
+As set out above, the 2009 Thematic Review Report deals specifically with the relationships between SIPP operators and introducers or 'intermediaries'.
+And it gives non-exhaustive examples of good practice.
 In my view, to meet these standards, and its regulatory obligations, set by the Principles, Options ought to have identified a significant risk of consumer detriment arising from the business model Caledonian described to it at the outset.
 And so, Options ought to have ensured it thought very carefully about accepting applications from Caledonian.